What Bilbo’s journey would look like today

 But what’s this?
 Bilbo, naturally curious as hobbits are (though they continuously attempt to deny it), can’t help but survey the majestic bulk that is Smaug — the sword-like lances of his teeth, the cruel razors of his claws, the rich weight and seeming impenetrability of the scales covering his limbs, back, and underbelly…and there it is.
 A single missing scale on Smaug’s left breast, a framed patch of skin as bare as it must have been at the dragon’s birth.
 Bilbo, feeling this intel may be of some significant import to someone other than himself, quickly pulls out his phone and snaps a photo.
 But alas, he has neglected to switch the sound profile to “stealth,” and the artificial shutter effect that emanates from the device reverberates with force around the stone chamber.
 Instantly the dragon awakens and, spying the thief and the purloined patent certificate, erupts in a fury of fire that singes the hobbit’s backside as he flees for his life through the tunnel.

 No sooner has Bilbo rejoined his companions and commenced in a somewhat comical stop-drop-and-roll, than an enraged Smaug bursts through the side of the mountain, spouting fire and rising with haste on the force of the gales whipped up by his muscular wings, which swiftly propel him in a straight path towards Lake Town — in his mind, the obvious point of origin of the dastardly patent thief.
 Smaug’s transit is lightning-quick, but the 4g lte blanket network of Rhovanion is quicker.
 Bilbo pulls out his phone, opens his newly captured image file, and texts it, with a speed only well-practiced hobbit thumbs can achieve, to Bard, vocal Tea Party leader and resident gun nut of Lake Town.
-The message is received just as Smaug begins to rain fire on the wooden structures (truly an unfortunate construction decision, made specifically to give the tourist destination a ‘quaint’ feel) of the settlement.
+The message is received just as Smaug begins to rain fire on the wooden structures (truly an unfortunate construction decision, made specifically to give the tourist destination that ‘quaint’ feel) of the settlement.
 Bard, overjoyed at the opportunity to test out his newly purchased black-market Oliphaunt rifle in the field, grips the weapon with purposeful hands, takes aim at the miniscule target on the dragon’s chest as he makes another destructive pass, inhales sharply, and fires.
 Following a roar so deafening it is reportedly heard echoing off the turrets of Minas Tirith, far to the south, Smaug plummets in a death shroud of fire and smoke into the waters of Long Lake, taking most of the town with him.

 Back at the mountain, the hobbit and dwarves receive the news of Smaug’s demise in near real time, thanks to the handful of Lake Town survivors with active Twitter accounts.
 Thorin and company are jubilant, running back into the mountain and literally frolicking (quite unseemly behavior for dwarves) among the millions and millions of patent sheets, but what they fail to consider is that, now unguarded, the patent cache is already being targeted for capture by forces other than their own.
-Within a day, the elves of Mirkwood (still aggravated by the escape of the dwarves, as well as the loss of their ale), the remaining residents of Lake Town (understandably incensed by the destruction of their home), and the goblins of the Misty Mountains (having discovered Bilbo’s theft of their most precious prototype), among others, have converged on Lonely Mountain, making ready for war.
+Within a day, the elves of Mirkwood (still aggravated by the escape of the dwarves, as well as the loss of their finest ale casks), the remaining residents of Lake Town (understandably incensed by the destruction of their home), and the goblins of the Misty Mountains (having discovered Bilbo’s theft of their most precious prototype), among others, have converged on Lonely Mountain, making ready for war.